Sorry 2004

-"Sorry 2004" is a song recorded by the American R&B singer Ruben Studdard.
-It was released as a single from his first album Soulful.
+"Sorry 2004" is a song by the American R&B singer Ruben Studdard.
+It was released as a single from his first album, Soulful, in December 2003.
+The song peaked at number nine on the US Billboard Hot 100 chart.

 Chart performance

-This song spent 20 weeks on the Billboard Hot 100 and peaked at number nine on February 28, 2004.
-It also charted on the R&B/Hip-Hop Songs chart, staying 28 weeks and peaking at number two on March 13, 2004.
+"Sorry 2004" spent 20 weeks on the US Billboard Hot 100, peaking at number nine on February 28, 2004.
+It also charted on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart, reaching number two on March 13, 2004, and staying on the chart for 28 weeks.

 Music video

 The music video was directed by Bryan Barber and features Reagan Gomez-Preston as Studdard's love interest.